 Why move / live in the Rossendale valley? well… here’s what the Coppenwall team have to say.

 New Hall Hey Retail Park

-Rossendale valley is on the rise, with new developments such as the new retail park at New Hall Hey offering new shopping outlets such as: Pets at Home, TK Maxx, Costa Coffee, Dominoes, Aldi and Marks and Spencers.
+Rossendale valley is on the rise, with new developments such as the new retail park at New Hall Hey.
+This offers new shopping outlets such as: Pets at Home, TK Maxx, Costa Coffee, Dominoes, Aldi and Marks and Spencers.